webver/autoware_reference_design/docs/Hardware-Requirements/ECU-Requirements/highlevel-arch.md

 - Traffic Light Recognition

-Each unit can be implemented on separated hardware units (ECUs) and, if the hardware has sufficient system resource and performance, some of the units can also be integrated on a single hardware unit.
+Each unit can be implemented on separated hardware units (ECUs) and, if the hardware has sufficient system resource and performance, some units can also be integrated on a single hardware unit.

 ## Block Diagram